slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 ## Rate Limits

 Slack platform features and APIs rely on [rate limits](https://api.slack.com/docs/rate-limits) to help provide a predictably pleasant experience for users.
-Broadly, you'll encounter limits like these, applied on a "per app per workspace" basis.
+The limits would be applied on a "per app per workspace" basis.
 There are several tiers to determine how frequently your apps can call Web APIs. **slack-api-client** has a complete support for those tiers and **AsyncMethodsClient**, the async client, has great consideration for Rate Limits.

 The async client internally has its queue systems to avoid burst traffics as much as possible while **MethodsClient**, the synchronous client, always blindly sends requests.
 The good thing is that both sync and async clients maintain the metrics data in a **MetricsDatastore** together.
 This allows the async client to accurately know the current traffic they generated toward the Slack Platform and estimate the remaining amount to call.

 The default implementation of the datastore is in-memory one using the JVM heap memory.
-The default config enables the following settings.
+The default **SlackConfig** enables the in-memory one.
 It should work nicely for most cases.
 If your app is fine with it, you don't need to configure anything.

 ```java
 import com.slack.api.Slack;